murphye/agent-skills-customer-service/README.md

 A non-trivial customer service agent implemented with [Agent Skills](https://agentskills.io), powered by two local MCP servers.
 It demonstrates that Agent Skills can handle complex, multi-step agentic workflows with real business logic, and that those workflows can be tested with automated, multi-turn conversation tests.

-The skill is platform-agnostic — it lives in `skills/` and can be consumed by Claude Code (via symlink), LangGraph, Codex, or any agent framework that reads markdown skill definitions.
+The skill is platform-agnostic — it lives in `skills/` and can be consumed by Claude Code (via symlink), LangGraph (with Deep Agents), Codex, or any agent framework that reads markdown skill definitions and can connect to MCP servers.

 ## What This Demo Shows

-1. **Complex agentic logic in an Agent Skill** — a deterministic 10-step loop with state management, policy-driven decisions, and confidence-based routing.
+1. **Complex agentic logic in an Agent Skill** — a deterministic 10-step workflow with state management, policy-driven decisions, and confidence-based routing.
 2. **MCP server integration** — two mock servers (orders + tickets) provide tool APIs that the agent calls autonomously.
 3. **Automated multi-turn testing** — a YAML-driven test harness runs conversations through the `claude` CLI and asserts on tool calls, outcomes, and response quality.
 4. **Portable skills** — the same skill runs in Claude Code, LangGraph, and other agent frameworks without modification.

+## Why This Demo is Cool

+This entire customer service agent — with its 10-step agentic workflow, confidence-based routing, retry logic, escalation rules, and policy enforcement — is defined in a single markdown file (`SKILL.md`).
+There is no application code for the agent graph itself.
+No nodes, no edges, no state schemas, no conditional routing functions.
+The LLM reads the markdown instructions and executes the workflow.

+Building the equivalent agent as a traditional LangGraph graph would require hundreds of lines of Python: defining state classes, wiring up conditional edges between nodes, implementing each step as a function, managing retry counters and confidence flags in a typed state object, and writing custom routing logic for every decision point.
+That's a significant engineering investment for a graph with 10+ nodes, multiple cycles, and branching paths.

+With Agent Skills, the "graph" is the markdown.
+Changes to the workflow are a text edit, not a code refactor.
+And because the skill is just a file, it's portable — the same `SKILL.md` runs in Claude Code, LangGraph via Deep Agents, or any other framework that can read it.

+On top of that, the included test harness lets you run a battery of multi-turn conversation tests against the agentic workflow.
+Each test scenario exercises a different path through the graph — happy paths, escalations, retries, mid-conversation topic changes — and validates tool calls, outcomes, and response quality.
+This gives you regression coverage over a complex agent workflow without writing any test infrastructure beyond simple YAML files.

 ## Project Structure